Candy Corn Cupcakes

 5. Switch to the paddle attachment, and beat on the lowest speed to eliminate any air pockets, about 5 minutes.

 6. Divide evenly into three batches.
-Add orange food coloring to one batch, and yellow food coloring to the other.
-Keep one natural buttercream color.
-Mix in coloring well.
+Add orange food coloring to one batch and yellow food coloring to the second batch.
+Mix food coloring in well.
+Keep one batch white.

-7. If using buttercream within several hours, cover bowl with plastic wrap, and set aside at room temperature in a cool environment, or transfer to an airtight container, and store in the refrigerator, up to 3 days.
+7. If using buttercream within several hours, cover the bowl with plastic wrap, and set aside at room temperature.
+If using later on, transfer to an airtight container, and store in the refrigerator, for up to 3 days.

-8. Before using, bring buttercream to room temperature, and beat on the lowest speed with the paddle attachment until smooth, about 5 minutes.
+8. If refrigerated, bring buttercream to room temperature, and beat on the lowest speed with the paddle attachment until smooth, or about 5 minutes.

-10. Using a pastry bag with a round tip, pipe buttercream onto cupcakes to create candy corn look!
+9. Using a pastry bag with a round tip, pipe buttercream onto cupcakes to create candy corn look.